salehairum/DevLog/README.md

 ```
 If your backend is running on a different port, modify it in the .env file in frontend folder.
 Modify the firebase variables accordingly as well.

+**Important** : Firebase tokens are time-sensitive.
+Make sure your system clock is in sync with a time server (like time.google.com) before testing login functionality.